Harsh528123/event-booking-project/README.md

 ## Description
 This project allows someone to sign up as a user and login as an authorized user who can create events, view other people's events.
 An authorized user can also book events, view bookings and remove bookings.
 It is a very simple app that taught me GraphQL fairly well.
+Since the focus was on learning GraphQL, the styling done is very basic.

 ## Tech Stack
 The tech stack used in this project was the MERN stack -> Mongo, Express, React and Node JS.
 For me, the